 Students should apply using the King's Apply application system.
 Please search for the Non-award Research programme in your subject and complete the following sections of the application form:

-Provide details of your current PhD study, and attach an official letter confirming that you are currently studying a PhD.
-This will need to be on official headed paper and signed or stamped by your university.
+- You will be required to upload an official letter confirming you are currently studying a PhD.
+This needs to be on official headed paper and signed or stamped by your university.
 If the original letter is not in English, we will also need to see an official translation.
 The letter should confirm:

 - The title of your current study